MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - Prepare final demo scene

 ---

+## *Next Steps - In case there is time*

+- Music changes depending of the tone of conversation (positive/negative)
+- Main Menu detects if there is money in OPEN AI before allowing to continue the game
+- Saves data from user as jsons so works when returns

 ### 📝 Notes
 - **Weeks 1–2** focus on Unity-based agent creation, dialogue, and behavior.